bgplab/bgplab/basic/2-multihomed/index.md

   10.1.0.6 4 65101              7         6    0    0 00:00:06 Estab   2      2
 ```

 Finally, use a command similar to **show ip bgp** to verify that your router received three prefixes from each EBGP neighbor: the  IPv4 prefix configured on the remote loopback interface, another IPv4 prefix, and the default route.
-This is how the printout looks like on Arista EOS:
+This is what the printout looks like on Arista EOS:

 ```
 rtr#show ip bgp